 I knew from the beginning that I would have to work harder to be as good as everyone else.
 I knew I was going to have to work hard to keep motivated to learn.
 If I kept trying and put in the effort, I would improve.
 While others quit because they were not the best at the beginning, dyslexia taught me to keep trying and my effort will pay off.
-I have accomplished things that I never would have thought possible in the first tricky years with dyslexia.
-These challenges have given me the mindset to try more tricky things later in life that I may not have tried without it.
+I have accomplished things that I never would have thought possible in my first challenging years with dyslexia.
+These challenges have given me the mindset to try more difficult things that I may not have tried otherwise.
 Though the pressure does get to me at times, dyslexia helps me more than it hurts me.
 It helps me push myself in sports as well as school.
 Dyslexia is the reason why I can try new things without being afraid of failure.
-It gave me the strength to proceed and keep my head high even when my butt was sliding down the slopes.
+It gave me the strength to proceed and keep my head high even when my back side was sliding down the slopes.
+Good last line!

+Overall, I think the topic of determination is a good one.
+I like the example of the snowboarding and of your honest assessment of you dyslexia.
+That said, this essay feels like it’s more about the snowboarding than about your determination.
+You are over the suggested word count, so you will need to cut out a lot, and I suggested one obvious place.
+I would fill in the rest with other aspects of your life where your determination has paid off.
+One example is great, but two or three shows a pattern and thus the reader believes this is an inherent character trait you have.
+If you can show other ways in which your dyslexia and following determined spirit have helped you succeed, this will be an even stronger essay.